saucelabs/sauce-docs/docs/dev/api/accounts.md

 ## Team Methods

-### Get Teams
+### Lookup Teams

 <details><summary><span className="api get">GET</span> <code>/team-management/v1/teams/</code></summary>
 <p/>

-Returns a team count and an array of all teams in the organization of the requesting account.
+Queries the organization of the requesting account and returns the number of teams matching the query and a summary of each team, including the `ID` value, which may be a required parameter of other API calls related to a specific team.

+You can filter the results of your query using the `name` parameter below.

 #### Parameters